X16Community/x16-docs/X16 Reference - Appendix XX - VERA TL866-3G.md

 # Appendix XX: VERA firmware upgrade

-**WARNING: This is a draft that may contain errors or omission that could damage your hardware.**
+**WARNING: This is a draft that may contain errors or omissions that could damage your hardware.**

 **Target component:** VERA
 **Programmer:** TL866-3G/T48